gracemillard/marbles/README.md

 ## Consideraions

--- How often will this be used ---> if infrequent will use lambda instead
+-- How often will this be used ---> if infrequent will use lambda instead <br />
 --- Where shall I store my modifiable config file? bucket or in memory?

 ## TO DOs
-- NEED TO RUN MORE TESTS !!!!!!!
+- NEED TO RUN MORE TESTS !!!!!!!  <br />
--write more details about deployment plan
+- write more details about deployment plan <br />
+- figure out runtime complexity <br />